tom4sg/tomasBot/README.md

 # tomasBot - DND Responder

-TomasBot automatically responds to missed calls and texts when you're unavailable, using your Google Calendar and Claude AI to send personalized messages.
+TomasBot automatically responds to missed calls and texts when you're on Do Not Disturb, calling Google Calendar API and Claude to send personalized messages to a specified contact list.

 ## Features